input-output-hk/catalyst-forge-docs/architecture/02-configuration-discovery.md

 ### Secret Management

+#### Port Contract: Secrets Synchronization

+The platform defines a contract for external secret synchronization: references to external secret storage systems are materialized as Kubernetes Secret resources.
+This contract allows different secret backends to be used without changing application configuration.

+**Contract Requirements:**

+An adapter for this port must provide:
+- Mechanism to reference secrets stored in external systems using a path or identifier scheme
+- Synchronization of external secret values into Kubernetes Secret resources
+- Authentication to the secret backend using cluster-native mechanisms
+- Support for secret refresh to handle rotation and updates
+- Hierarchical organization supporting environment-specific and global secret scopes

+**Adapter Implementations:**

+**AWS Secrets Manager (Production):** Currently implemented using External Secrets Operator.
+Provides IRSA-based authentication, automatic rotation support, and CloudWatch audit logging integration.

+**External Secret Stores (On Premises):** Architecture supports integration with vault solutions or secret management systems that provide versioning, dynamic secret generation, and path-based organization through External Secrets Operator.

 For complete secret management patterns and schemas, see [Core Architecture: Secret Management Patterns](01-core-architecture.md#secret-management-patterns).

-Secret references are used consistently across:
+Secret references are used consistently across CI step configurations, publisher credentials, and other secret access points.
-- CI step configurations
-- Publisher credentials
-- Any other secret reference

 Secret values are never stored in configuration files.
 The platform resolves references at runtime using the provider-specific schemas defined in Core Architecture.

 ## Operations